 Somalia was the most corrupt country, listed at 180.

 New Zealand’s Open Government Minister, Clare Curran said she was pleased to see New Zealand's public service maintain its high standards,but more needs to be done.

-Gurbir Singh is a New Zealand-based freelance feature Writer & Journalist.
+Gurbir Singh is a Hamilton-based Freelance Feature Writer & Journalist.
 He can be contacted at: email@example.com